-I used the funnel to pour part of the serum into the airless pump bottle, but the bottle started leaking!
-I had to pour everything back into the beaker:
+I used the funnel to pour part of the serum into the airless pump bottle, but the bottle started leaking (airless pumps from Skin Essential Actives are much better) so I had to pour everything back into the beaker:

 The Jojoba Oil bottle came into its own, and I put most of the serum into that, and a smaller amount into a dropper bottle.

 My DIY Vitamin C Serum works as well as any $200-a-bottle Vitamin C serum I’ve purchased.
 My skin looks clear, fresh, and smooth.
 I’m addicted!
 I certainly want to try my hand at other DIY recipes.

 For other Vitamin C and DIY recipes check out Jen’s blog at MyFunnyValentine.

 Edit: I still really like the Tetra form of vitamin c – it’s gentle and effective.
 You could probably cut back to 2ml of Covi-Ox in the recipe though and still get the skin benefits.
 Just fill in the gap with more oil

 Also, I’ve gone off Jojoba Oil.
 After some research I found that it is actually a wax at room temperature, rather than an oil, which is why I found it would sit on my skin a little.
 I’ve since used this recipe with a number of oils I’ve purchased from Skin Essential Actives and Garden of Wisdom and prefer the results.
 Tetra will happily pair with any oil, it just depends what you prefer.